System Design Space

 Why this matters in System Design

-• WebSocket changes load shape: active long-lived connections become a first-class capacity metric.
+• WebSocket changes the load profile: active long-lived connections and outbound queues become first-class capacity metrics.

-• Realtime systems require explicit control of backlog growth, delivery latency, and reconnect storms.
+• Interactive systems need explicit control over delivery latency, queue growth, and reconnect storms.

-• Balancing strategy and stickiness decisions directly affect user-visible stability and tail behavior.
+• Balancing strategy and connection state handling directly affect user-visible stability and tail behavior.

-• Correct heartbeat/retry policies significantly reduce incident blast radius in unstable networks.
+• Well-chosen heartbeat, timeout, and reconnect policies reduce the blast radius of unstable networks.

 Common mistakes